LynxMagnus/mine-support/README.md

 This service posts messages to an ASB message queue.
 Manual testing involves creating claims using the web UI and inspecting the appropriate message queue.
-The service can be started by running `docker-compose up --build` whilst having the
+The service can be started by running `docker-compose up --build` whilst having set the required [environment variables](#azure-service-bus) for the ASB to be connected to.

 The messages can be inspected with a tool such as [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer) or